urob/zmk-config/readme.md

 type numbers, and deactivates automatically on any other keypress (holding it activates a non-sticky num layer).

-After using Numword for about 6 months now, I have been overall very happy with it.
+After using Numword for more than a year now, I have been overall very happy with it.
 When typing single digits, it effectively is a sticky-layer but with the added advantage that I can also use it to type multiple digits.